 Baptism Information & Procedures

 1. At least one sponsor must be an Orthodox Christian in good standing with their church.
 The other sponsor must be a baptized Christian also in good spiritual standing with their church.
-You should present the pastor with copies of their baptismal certificates well in advance of the baptismal date and a letter from their pastor stating their membership.
+You should present the priest with copies of their baptismal certificates well in advance of the baptismal date and a letter from their priest stating their membership.

 2. All Orthodox parties (parents and godparents) are strongly urged and encouraged to take Confession and Communion prior to the baptism.

-3. Invitations to any clergy must be issued by the pastor.
+3. Invitations to any clergy must be issued by the priest.

 4. Things needed for the baptism to keep in mind:

 - A cross and chain (usually bought by the Godfather) for the child.
-It is best to put the cross on a safety pin while the child is an infant.
+It is best to put the cross on a safety pin if the child is an infant.